lalluz/movie_trailer_website/README.md

 In your terminal navigate to the project directory and type:
 ` python entertainment_center.py `

 Your default browser should open the Movie Trailer Website.
+Click on the movie poster to see the YouTube trailer.
 Hit ` CTRL+C ` to exit the process.

 ## Licence